 If you use Debian in "multi-user" mode, the data of the other users are readable by you, and yours too, by necessity.
-You may want to restrict the access rights to some of your data for the other users.
+You may want to restrict the other users access rights to some of your data.

-The graphical procedure is easy (no need to open a terminal): right-click on he folder > properties > "Permissions". hereafter an example with the "Documents" folder.
+The graphical procedure is easy to execute (no need to open a terminal): right-click on he folder > properties > "Permissions".
+Hereafter an example with the "Documents" folder:

-properties menu
+Properties menu